VinnieApps/vinnie-apps-main/README.md

 Software changed the world.
 And it keeps changing it every single day.
 People should have access to high quality, high performing software that enables and aid them to live a better life.
 All of that without having to think about privacy and having their data violated by big corporation deals.

-Developers (and all builders) shouldn't feel the pressure that they need to make software profitable to help people live a better life.
+Developers (and all the builders) shouldn't feel the pressure that they need to make software profitable to help people live a better life.
 They shouldn't feel like they can't build something to help their communities because it will cost too much money to stand the infrastructure or to keep the project running.

 # How should it be?

 Just like GitHub created a place where people can collaborate, read and write code in the open, we need a place where people can build and see how real world, global scale, secure applications are built and maintained.
+And they should have the resources to learn, and help build and maintain them.

 # Goals